 - Lack of interest in activities and staying in touch with friends and family

 These symptoms also mirror those of dementia, making it difficult to diagnose and treat, but not impossible.
 There is always hope.
 If you or a loved one is struggling with substance abuse or addiction don’t wait another day to seek help.
 Speak to a medical professional about treatment options today.
 Recovery is possible at any age.

 If you or someone you love is struggling with addiction, we are here to help.
-Feinberg Addiction Services has been designed to foster long-term sobriety through the use of case management, recovery coaching, and family coaching.
+Feinberg Consulting fosters long-term sobriety through the use of case management, recovery coaching, and family coaching.
 Call us at 877.538.5425 for a confidential conversation with our team of professionals.